 Private / Self-Financed Polytechnic All Students Rs.
 22,900 Rs.
 45,800 Rs.
 1,37,400

-These are tuition and base fees.
-Additional charges such as examination fees, library fees, laboratory charges, and hostel fees (if applicable) vary by college and are not included above.
-SC, ST, MBC, and other eligible candidates may qualify for full or partial fee reimbursement under the Rajasthan government’s scholarship and post-matric scholarship schemes — check with the Social Justice and Empowerment Department for details specific to your category.
+These are base tuition fees.
+Additional charges such as examination fees, library fees, laboratory charges, and hostel fees vary by college.
+SC, ST, MBC, and other eligible candidates may qualify for full or partial fee reimbursement under Rajasthan government scholarship and post-matric scholarship schemes — check with the Social Justice and Empowerment Department for details specific to your category.

 Rajasthan Polytechnic 2026 follows the Government of Rajasthan’s reservation policy.
-Reserved seats ensure that candidates from various socially and economically weaker sections get diploma seats at a comparatively lower Class 10 cutoff.
+Reserved seats ensure that candidates from socially and economically weaker sections can secure diploma seats at a comparatively lower Class 10 cutoff.
 Reservations apply separately at each college and branch level.

 Category-wise Vertical Seat Reservation